uber-go/dig/README.md

 ## Invoke

-`Invoke` API executes the provided function and stores return results in the dig container.
+The `Invoke` API executes the provided function and stores returned results in the dig container.

 `Invoke` looks through the dig graph and resolves all the constructor parameters for execution.
-The return results, except the `error` object is inserted into the graph for further use.
+At the end of method invokation, `Invoke` inserts return results except the `error` object, into the graph for further use.
-To utilize `Invoke`, function needs following form -
+To use `Invoke`, make sure your function meets the following criteria:

-1. function arguments are pointers, maps, slice or arrays
+1. Arguments must be pointers, maps, slices, or arrays
-2. function arguments must be provided to dig
+2. Arguments must be provided to dig
-3. function return parameters are optional
+3. (Optional) Function has return parameters
-4. provided function can be anonymous

 For example, `Invoke` scenarios:

-Invoke anonymous function:
+`Invoke` an anonymous function:
 ```go
  // c := dig.New()
 // c.Provide... config.Provider, zap.Logger, etc